 Reports of bullying or retaliation may be made by staff, students, parents or guardians, or others, and may be oral or written.
 Oral reports made by or to a staff member shall be recorded in writing.
-A school or district staff member is required to report immediately to the principal or designee or to the superintendent or designee when the principal or assistant principal is the alleged aggressor or to the school committee or designee when the superintendent is the alleged aggressor, any instance of bullying or retaliation the staff member becomes aware of or witnesses.
-Reports made by students, parents or guardians, or other individuals who are not school or district staff members, may be made anonymously.
-The school or district will make a variety of reporting resources available to the school community including, but not limited to, an Incident Reporting Form, a voicemail box, a dedicated mailing address, and an email address.
+A school or district staff member is required to report immediately to the principal or designee or to the superintendent or designee when the principal or assistant principal is the include a copy of the Incident Reporting Form in the beginning of the year packets for students and parents or guardians;